 Soho is known for its lively and, at times, risqué vibes.
-It's also been at the centre of London's LGBT+ community for decades with buzzing gay and lesbian bars around Old Compton Street, plus a hotbed of fashion and music – most notably in Carnaby, which led the way in the Swinging Sixties.
+It's also been at the centre of London's LGBTQ+ community for decades with buzzing gay and lesbian bars around Old Compton Street, plus a hotbed of fashion and music – most notably in Carnaby, which led the way in the Swinging Sixties.
+Read on for the best things to do in Soho.

 Where is Soho?